Residency Program

 • Dedicated educational conference from 8-9 am daily.

-• Salary: Current salaries remain consistently competitive due to the House Officers Association collective bargaining.
+• Salary: Current salaries remain consistently competitive due to the House Officers Association's collective bargaining.
 The most updated salary listing is available here.
 Additionally, an annual “lump sum” payment to encourage savings is made during the November pay period, generally equivalent to an extra month’s salary.

-• Resident office: individual microscopes, tea/coffee machine, kitchen, library, multi-headed scopes
+• Resident Office: individual microscopes, tea/coffee machine, kitchen, library, multi-headed scopes.

-• 4 weeks of protected vacation time, not scheduled while on service
+• 4 weeks of protected vacation time, not scheduled while on service.

-• Elsevier Resources: Expert Path (electronic “book”) and Path Primer (lessons/practice questions, 4th years only)
+• Elsevier Resources: Expert Path (electronic “book”) and Path Primer (lessons/practice questions, 4th years only).

 • Ergonomics assessment for all pathology residents and microscope spacers readily available to use throughout the 4 years.